KromannFrederik/Language-Modelling-Rich-and-Morty/README.md

-# Language Modelling: Rich and Morty
+# Language Modelling: Rick and Morty

 To run the main file "Language_Modeling_Rick_and_Morty", change the paths for loading data to where you have located your txt. files.
 To adjust hyperparameters, you are only required to make changes to one block of code defining all the hyperparameters.